eirikba/ebakup/README.md

 And of course, the system should make all of this as easy as possible.

-In bullet point form:
+So for the backups themselves:

 - Configuration specifies which parts of the file system are "precious"
-- A "backup" stores all the "precious" data at that time
+- A "snapshot" stores all the "precious" data at that time
   - The content of each file
   - The tree structure of files and directories
   - Any relevant/important meta-data for both files and directories
-- All data added to the backup storage remains until explicitly removed
+- All data added to the backup storage remain until explicitly removed
 - All information in the backup storage can be checked for corruptions
 - All information is stored in multiple copies (so that if any one copy is destroyed, it can be restored from another copy).